sjafari2/K8sKafkaPipeline/README.md

 For running the whole pipeline, you need to run the runPipeline.sh file in shell-scripts directory by this command:
 #### ./shell-scripts/runPipeline.sh

-runPipeline.sh included these stages:
+There are multiple stages defined in runPipeline.sh file.
+Here we describe some of the main import ones in order.
+For a comprehensive explaination of the commands, read runPipeline.sh file.

+#### Deleting Dangling Images
+To make enough space for developying new images, we first delete dangling images.
+- ./shell-scripts/delete-dangling-img.sh

 ##### Creating Docker Images
+We create the required images by running this command:
 - ./shell-scripts/docker-all-pods.sh

+##### Creating Minikube Kubernetes Cluster
+In order to create a Kubernetes Cluster with one node, we use Minikube.
+You can use any other package.
+- ./shell-scripts/minikube-status-check.sh "${minikube_cpu}" "${minikube_memory}"

-##### Deploying Kafka-Python
+##### Deploying Kafka Bitnami Helm Chart (Kafka-Python)
 We deploy Kafka Bitnami Helm Chart for installing Kafak-Python.
 In the latest published version, Kafka does not need Zookeepr.
-- ./shell-scripts/docker-all-pods.sh
 - ./shell-scripts/helm-install.sh

-##### Deploying Pods
+##### Deploying Cluster
-- ./shell-scripts/deploy-sts.sh
+- ./shell-scripts/deploy-cluster.sh "${restart_statefullsets}"

 ##### Running Pods
+Running all pods scripts.
 - ./shell-scripts/run-all-pods-scripts.sh

 ### Results

-The final result would be in the last pod, Merge Pod in path ./request-data.
+The final result would be in the last pod, which is Merge Pod in path ./request-data.

 ### Contributaions
 Dr. Patrick Bridges, University of New Mexico